NCERT Solutions for Class 6 Geography The Earth Our Habitat – Free PDF Download

 If students want to score well in the Geography exams, they need to have a clear idea of the subject.
 These chapter-wise NCERT Solutions for Class 6 Geography are the best resource for the students to prepare for the exams.
 These solutions cover all the questions of the subject from the textbook.
 We are providing the chapter-wise NCERT Solutions of Class 6 Geography for the students to refer to and prepare for the exams.

-NCERT Solutions For Class 6 Geography SST
+NCERT Solutions For Class 6 Geography Social Science

 Chapter 1: The Earth in the Solar System

-The Earth is the third planet from the Sun inhabited by living things.
+The Earth is the third planet from the Sun inhabited by the living things.
 It is the fifth-largest planet in the solar system.
 The solar system consists of our star, the Sun, the planets Mercury, Venus, Earth, Mars, Jupiter, Saturn, Uranus and Neptune, dwarf planets such as Pluto, dozens of moons and millions of asteroids, comets and meteoroids.
 Among all the four planets closest to the Sun, the Earth is the biggest planet.

 Chapter 2: Globe: Latitudes and Longitudes

-A globe is a spherical model of Earth and a model globe of Earth is called a terrestrial globe.
+A globe is a spherical model of the Earth and a model globe of the Earth is called a terrestrial globe.
 A model globe of the celestial sphere is called a celestial globe.
 Latitude is a measurement on a globe or map of location north or south of the Equator.
 It is measured starting from an imaginary north-south line called the Prime Meridian.
 Longitude is a measurement of location east or west of the prime meridian at Greenwich.
 Latitudes and Longitudes are measured in degrees.

 Chapter 3: Motions of the Earth